 Everything worked out well in the end, but not without some growing pains, and I’m definitely hoping 2019 is less eventful.

 Before moving on, let’s take a look back at 2018.

 Year In Review: Highlights From 2018

 January started off with a bang as far as blog traffic goes.
-For some reason, it was one of my biggest months of the year — in third place after October and November, respectively.
+For some reason, it was one of my biggest months of the year.

 The most popular post I published in January, according to Google Analytics, was A Peek Into My Closet.
 It’s funny to look back on that one now, especially considering I had no idea I would be leaving that closet behind when I created that post.
 I guess to be fair, I should share a peek into my new closet.
 Maybe I’ll do a post like that next month.

 My favorite outfit from January was this color block sweater outfit.
 I actually just found this sweater in the basement in a box of a few things I put away at the very end of the last winter season.
 I was so excited to discover that I kept it.
 I’m hoping to revive it with a quick trip to the dry cleaner’s.